 Which maritime spatial plans exist?

-The maritime spatial planning directive is transposed into Finnish law in 2016.
-MSP regulations are given as a part of the Land Use and Building Act, which is the most important act to steer land use, spatial planning and construction.
-Nonetheless, maritime spatial planning is not part of the land use planning system in Finland.
-Maritime spatial plans are general, non-binding plans that are drafted and approved by the Regional Councils.
+The Maritime Spatial Planning Directive was transposed into Finnish law in 2016.
+MSP regulations are covered by the Land Use and Building Act, which is the most important act to steer land-use, spatial planning and construction.
+Nonetheless, maritime spatial planning is not part of the land-use planning system or land use plan hierarchy of Finland.
+Maritime spatial plans are strategic and general, non-binding plans that have indirect steering impacts.

 National MSP authority